Opening A Blocked Bank Account For Injury Settlement Funds in California

-As I stated in previous articles and blogs on this website, I go down with the court-appointed guardian ad litem to the banking institution that was filed in the court paperwork to assist in opening the blocked account for the injured minor child.
-This is important as I want to make sure that it is opened properly.
-Given the recent economy, a number of banks have cut down on bank staffing, and depending on the bank, some banks are no longer offering minor blocked accounts.
+As our San Diego child injury lawyer stated in previous articles and blogs on this website, he goes down with the court-appointed guardian ad litem to the banking institution that was filed in the court paperwork to assist in opening the blocked account for the injured minor child.
+This is important as we want to make sure that it is opened properly.
+Given the recent economy, a number of banks have cut down on bank staffing and depending on the bank, some banks are no longer offering minor blocked accounts.
 Some banks have to call a legal department first in order to get approval; this means they usually have to fax the court order to the in house legal department to make sure the bank staff opens the account properly.
 Some banks have done away with minor blocked accounts entirely.
 (As of the date of this writing, San Diego Navy Federal Credit Union no longer opens minor blocked accounts.)
-I normally will fax over the court order to the bank prior to meeting the guardian ad litem at the bank just to make sure everything is in order before bringing in the settlement check for deposit.
+We normally will fax over the court order to the bank prior to meeting the guardian ad litem at the bank just to make sure everything is in order before bringing in the settlement check for deposit.
 The minor child does not need to be present at the deposit of his or her settlement funds in a blocked bank account.
-I make sure the guardian ad litem brings his or her, as well as the minor child’s, proper identification, and Social Security number(s).
+We make sure the guardian ad litem brings his or her, as well as the minor child’s, proper identification, and Social Security number(s).

-Different Avenues of Depositing Settlement Funds for an Injured Minor Child
+Different Ways of Depositing Settlement Funds for an Injured Minor Child

 Usually, the funds are either deposited in a California bank account, or deferred annuity, or both.
 The deferred annuity is usually chosen for larger settlement amounts.
 Remember, the court retains great power in controlling the minor child’s settlement.
 In rare cases, the court can order the funds held on other conditions that the court, in its discretion, determines to be in the best interest of the minor child.